10 people are interested

-Certified Ombudsmen (CO) work to identify, investigate and resolve complaints with and on behalf of individuals.
-They receive complaints from individuals during regular in-home visits as well as referred by the deputy ombudsman.
-The CO works closely with the supervising RFO deputy.
+Certified Ombudsman volunteers (COs) work to identify, investigate and resolve complaints with and on behalf of individuals.
+They receive complaints from individuals during regular in-home visits as well as referred by the Deputy Ombudsman.
+The CO works closely with the supervising RFO Deputy.

 Multiple locations La Grande, OR 97850